 What it has meant to me

 A few years ago I struggled to cycle the daily 6 miles to work and back and before this trip I’d never been on an overnight cycling holiday.
 When I started training for this trip I was a stone overweight and two and a half over where I was in my twenties.
 I trained for about nine months before the timing was right and I felt confident enough, though still filled with anxiety, to try.
-I’ve lost two stone, almost returning to the weight I had as a twenty year old.
+I’ve lost 2.5 stones, returning to the weight I had as a twenty year old.
 My 36 inch trousers hang off me and are going to the charity shop.
 I feel stronger and mentally fitter than I have for a very long time.
 Brexit got me down so much (and still does) but this journey has changed my life and I really feel like I have takenbikecontrol over many things that were going on in my life.
 Things aren’t perfect with me but cycling (in particular taking on this odyssey) has given me back a new sense of my self.
 I feel as though things are possible again.

 I have also met someone and fallen in love.
 And she is a wonderful kind and loving person.
 Before meeting her I had been single for over two years and doubted whether I would meet someone again.
 But you never know when the next miracle will happen.
 Cycling has been a big part of this because I feel more confident and comfortable with my self, and more able to love in a happy healthy way.
 My new leg muscles are apparently pretty sexy too!